HemantBatra873/DSA_and_Java_Notebook/Arrays/Two Pointers/Number-of-Subsequences-That-Satisfy-the-Given-Sum-Condition.md

 Then pre compute powers of two upto the max length of array and mod it because it might not fit in integer range.

-Then initialise and,left and right.
+Then initialise ans, left and right.

 Then while loop runs until left <= right and if the nuns[left] + nuns[right] <= target then we can increment answer by 2 ^ (right - left) which means numbers from left + 1 to right.
 Then increment left as all values with left as smallest have been calculated.